ashrajgrewal/appleWebsiteClone/README.md

-# appleWebsiteClone
+# instagramWebsiteClone
-a primitive clone of apple's homepage using bootstrap
+a primitive clone of instagram's homepage using bootstrap